resiprocate/resiprocate/main/reTurn/README.txt

-Checking for unknown attributes        no           no Bandwidth Check                        no           no Turn Allocation                        yes          yes     Only UDP Relay's are implemented Requested Port Props (Even, Odd, etc)  yes          yes Turn Permissions                       yes          yes
+Checking for unknown attributes        no           no Bandwidth Check                        no           no Turn Allocation                        yes          yes     Only UDP Relay's are implemented Requested Props (Even, Odd, etc)       yes          yes Turn Permissions                       yes          yes
-Turn Relay                             yes          yes     UDP Peers only Asyncronous Client APIs                yes          yes
+Turn Relay                             yes          yes     UDP Peers only Asyncronous Client APIs                yes          yes Channel Binding                        yes          yes

 General TODO
 -------------
-- Complete Turn Implementation - TCP/TLS relay - Implement Connect Request and Connect Status Indication
 - reduce library use - remove BOOST and/or rutil requirement - remove ASIO for client??
 - allow multiple interfaces to be used for relay
 - per user allocation quota enforcement
 - move TLS server settings to configuration
 - cleanup stun message class so that there are accessors for all data members
 - Check for unknown attributes
+- Timeout Channel Bindings - currently binding last until the allocation is destroyed
+- The server is supposed to prevent a relayed transport address and the 5-tuple from being reused in different allocations for 2 minutes after the allocation expires
 - from chart above
  - Configuration Framework
  - Multi-threaded support